sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 The generic term **changeset** is used to refer to any of the following:

-- GitHub pull requests
+- GitHub pull requests.
-- Bitbucket Server pull requests
+- Bitbucket Server pull requests.
-- GitLab merge requests
+- GitLab merge requests.
-- Bitbucket Cloud pull requests (not yet supported)
+- Bitbucket Cloud pull requests (not yet supported).
-- Phabricator diffs (not yet supported)
+- Phabricator diffs (not yet supported).
-- Gerrit changes (not yet supported)
+- Gerrit changes (not yet supported).

 A single campaign can span many repositories and many code hosts.